RIIGOAPP/Riigo_privacy_and_policy/README.md

 Provide accurate information about their skills and availability.
 Only accept jobs they are capable of completing.

 Privacy Policy – Riigo

 Last Updated: [07/sep/2025]

 Riigo values and respects your privacy.
-This Privacy Policy explains what personal data we collect, why we collect it, and how we use and protect it.
+This Privacy Policy explains what personal data we collect, why we collect it, how we use it, and how we protect it.

 1. Information We Collect